f500/ansible-project_deploy/README.md

     project_environment:
       SYMFONY_ENV: "prod"

 There are a few moments in this role where arbitrary command(s) can be run.
-These commands receive the "project_environment" so deploys for different stages can be done by changing this.
+These commands receive the "project_environment" so deploys for different stages can be done by changing this:

     project_pre_build_commands: []
     project_post_build_commands: []